miguelarmada/QuizNotes/README.md

 ## Overview

-Welcome to the QuizNotes project!
 This GitHub repository contains a tool that leverages Hugging Face models, LangChain, Streamlit, and FAISS to generate quizzes based on imported class notes.
-This project aims to simplify the process of creating interactive and engaging quizzes for educational purposes.
+This project was initiated as a personal challenge to learn and apply skills in natural language processing (NLP) and understand how to work with big datasets provided by Hugging Face.

 ## Features